dirkkelly/dirkkelly/content/collapse/you-re-really-scared-of-the-people-not-the-guns.md

 **So you realize your president is a puppet advocating for the death of all life... (and is therefore a dickhead)... but then so was Obama, Bush, Clinton, Bush, and Reagan...**

-Your country is responsible for an estimated 10-20 million deaths since 1945, after it dropped two nuclear bombs on an island nation... after the war was over.

 **As an Australian**

 You lay in bed at night staring at the ceiling, worrying about tomorrow, what it will bring, what it will change, what it will kill.
 It's not a question of whether these things will happen, you know they will, something always happens, and it's going to be in your face, and it's going to make you feel horrible.